 Even if you are offered life insurance through your employer, it might be more expensive to add coverage than to buy a separate policy.
 The rates may actually be higher through the group life insurance offered by your employer.
 It also might not offer the features that you care most about.
 Plus, most employer-sponsored policy premiums increase sharply after age 35.

-Managing your money in your 20’s usually involves a lot of trial and error but learning as much as you can about the basics gives you an advantage.
-Life insurance may be the last thing on your mind but it’s definitely something that all millennials should consider as part of their larger financial plan.
-To compare the types and prices of life insurance policies available to you, you can look at the SmartAsset policy comparison tool right now.
+Managing your money in your 20’s usually involves a lot of trial and error.
+But learning as much as you can about the basics gives you an advantage.
+Life insurance especially may be the last thing on your mind.
+However, it’s definitely something that all millennials should consider as part of their larger financial plan.

 Sources: http://www.insurancequotes.com/health/millennials-and-insurance; http://www.pewsocialtrends.org/2014/03/07/millennials-in-adulthood/